 Preferably content-related questions are asked in class for the benefit of the entire class.
-Individual issues should be discussed during office hours.
+Individual issues should be discussed in my office at the time you schedule an apppintment.
 Immediately after each lecture is completed some students try to discuss issues with Mr. Grimaldo.
-Between handing back graded assignments, shutting down the front of the classroom, and trying to pay close attention to your needs there is a lot going on.
+This course is scheduled to end late in the evening.
+Everyoneis ready to head home.
+Between shutting down the front of the classroom, and trying to pay close attention to your needs there is a lot going on.
 Even worse, when Mr. Grimaldo walks out of the classroom he tends to get distracted.
 Please make it a practice to follow-up any discussions with an email so anything discussed is agreed upon and documented.
 All emails are retained until the end of the course.